AlienVault Threat Intelligence

 Essential for Keeping Up with Today’s Cyber Threat Landscape

-(Note: The AlienVault Threat Intelligence Service is included in the first year license cost for every USM All-in-One appliance, Standard Server or Enterprise Server.)
+(Note: The AlienVault Threat Intelligence Subscription is included in the first year license cost for every USM All-in-One appliance, Standard Server or Enterprise Server.)

-Your USM platform receives updates every 30 minutes from the AlienVault Labs threat research team.
+Your USM platform receives updates every 30 minutes from the AlienVault Labs.
 This dedicated team spends countless hours analyzing the different types of attacks, emerging threats, suspicious behavior, vulnerabilities and exploits they uncover across the entire threat landscape.

 The AlienVault Advantage: